bhartiy/learnsellacious/pages/43.plugins/dhl-shipping-plugin/docs.md

 Shipper details
 ![Screenshot%202021-07-09%20at%2010.21.29%20AM](Screenshot%202021-07-09%20at%2010.21.29%20AM.png "Screenshot%202021-07-09%20at%2010.21.29%20AM")

-Response doc contains information of label barcode, buyer, shipper address, billing details, item dimentions/weight and error in if any. errors are logged under <condition> fileld
+2.Response doc contains information of label barcode, buyer, shipper address, billing details, item dimentions/weight and error in if any. errors are logged under <condition> fileld
 ![Screenshot%202021-07-09%20at%2010.32.07%20AM](Screenshot%202021-07-09%20at%2010.32.07%20AM.png "Screenshot%202021-07-09%20at%2010.32.07%20AM")